 FAQs

-How can I make the wedges extra crispy?
+How can I make these wedges extra crispy?

 Final Thoughts